3 August 2026

 Walk through these in order:

-Server crashes after adding mods
+Server crashes after adding a mod

 Players get kicked or can't connect after adding mods